 About Geoff Harvey

-After several years as a franchisee with a major UK driving school (and their first in the South West of England to achieve the new highest ‘A’ grade qualification), I am well qualified to provide my pupils with a high standard of professional tuition available.
+After several years as a franchisee with a major UK driving school (and their first in the South West of England to achieve the new highest ‘A’ grade qualification), I am well qualified to provide my pupils with the highest standards of professional tuition available.
 This together with the personal touch generally associated with a smaller independent school, allows me the ability to offer my pupils the very best of both worlds.

 When it comes to booking your Driving Test, you can either book it yourself, or I can book it for you at no extra cost.